MalakSoula/HackBio_internship_stage_4_task/README.md

 ## **Visualization**
 **MA Plot:** The script generates an MA plot to visualize the differential expression results for IDH Wildtype vs Mutant gliomas.

-**PCA Plot:** Displays K-Means clustering results, highlighting clusters with a color guide for clarity.
+**Cluster Plot:** The Python script visualizes clusters formed by K-Means, highlighting groups with a color guide to distinguish clusters.

 ## Files
 **DESeq2_results_TCGA_LGG.csv:** CSV file containing results from the differential expression analysis.